Yoga For Varicose Veins Lesson Plan Bundle

-The yoga teacher version has everything you need to practice the lesson plan before getting to class.
+The long version has everything you need to practice the lesson plan before getting to class.
 You can take it to class with you (but you may prefer to take the short version).
-The long version is a great handout to give to your students, especially your one-to-one students.
-It immediately shows your professionalism and increases your expertise in the eyes of the student(s).
+The long version is a great handout to give your students, especially your one-to-one students.
+It immediately shows your professionalism and increases your expertise in your students’ eyes.

-The shorter “student practice sheet” is perfect for taking into class with you.
+Short Version: The short version is perfect for taking into class with you.
 It’s short and sweet.

 An estimated 30% to 60% of adults have varicose veins or spider veins.
 That means several of your students are suffering from it.
 If you’ve never given a yoga class with a varicose veins theme, now you know why it will be a hit with your students.
 Even the students who don’t have varicose veins will enjoy these lesson plans.